 1926 K.S.
 Prichard Working Bullocks 85: Red could bring the logs in ‘on his ear,’ it was agreed.
 He was reckoned one of the best bullockies in the south-west.
 1959 Baker Drum.
 1968 G. Slatter Pagan Game (1969) 114: You'll beat Taueru without him.
 Do it on your ear.

 So when it's said that he's doing it on his ear, meaning to do it easily so don't worry, the comeback of "he's doing the book" or "he's doing the book on his ear" and that this is reason for worry is bringing up the mistakes that put one on the book so, yes, one worries.

 There are three scenes at the cabins.
-I'm going to briefly compare them here because of some important differences.
+I'm going to briefly compare them here because of some differences.that caught my attention.

 The above 3 screengrabs are from the next continuous shot (126) of Johnny getting out of his car, meeting the owner/manager and being shown to his cabin.
 We see in the top screengrab the same man and woman passing by him that we observe in shot 125, but in the previous shot, they has already passed by him and begun to round the corner of the office.
 Kubrick backs up a little to show them again, and I believe he is doing so to establish that what happens next in this shot is intentional, that it's not an error caused by shooting perhaps on different days.
 What happens next is we see, in the middle screengrab, that the cabin out of which this couple had emerged no longer has a screen door, it has been removed and we can see the hinges.
 The same has happened with the cabin that Johnny is renting.
 We see in the bottom screengrab that there is no screen door now.